ZurichMedTech/model-intelligence/docs/manual/hypertool-creation.md

 - **Response Surface Modeling (RSM) HyperTool**: surrogate models enable interactive visualizations of the relationship between input parameters and simulation outcomes, enabling users to rapidly gain major insights into their models.

+- **Multi-Objective Genetic Algorithm (MOGA) HyperTool**: systematic optimization of competing objectives discovers the Pareto frontier of optimal design tradeoffs, enabling engineers to make informed decisions when multiple objectives must be balanced.

 - **Uncertainty Quantification (UQ) HyperTool**: Enables statistical analysis of how uncertainties in input parameters propagate to simulation results, helping assess the robustness of your models.

 ## Creating a New HyperTool